liskomes/musical-waffle/The booking system phase 4/GDPR_Checklist.md

 Note 1: Users under age 15 cannot register
-Note 2: The terms of service is included to the form, but its there is no actual privacy policy yet Note 3: Users can only view their profile via account
+Note 2: The terms of service is included to the form, but its there is no actual privacy policy yet Note 3: Users can only view their profile via account Note 4: Roles work in exact same way.
+The code doesn't make difference between roles Note 5: +Note4.
+Administrator has no special rights implemented Note 6: Logs are not implemented
+Note 7: Its possible to inject SQL syntax to database Note 8: Data is located to personal pc in the development phase Note 9: There is a easily accessible privacy policy, but privacy policy contains nothing